OpenTechConsult/learnwebpack/README.md

 ```

 Now if we open the file in the browser we should see the _Hello Webpack_ message in the console.

+It's generally a bad idea to change the content of index.html manually.
+For example if we change the name of our entry point, the generated bundle will be renamed but our index.html will still reference  the old name.
+So we need to update html file manually every time we renamed the entry point or add a new one.

+Fortunately, we can easily fix that with **`html-webpack-plugin`**.

+To activate the plugin we need to create a **webpack.config.js** file in the root directory with the following content.

+The content demonstrates that to activate a plugin we need to include it with the `require` synthax and add it to the plugins array.
+We can also pass options to the pluging if we like to.